 All in all, we really enjoyed our time at Meininger and we would have no problems in recommending it to anyone who needed a place to stay in Munich.
 Meininger City Centre is a great base for family holidays in Bavaria.
 Munich can be an expensive city for families to find accommodation in.
 This makes staying at Meininger helpful with your budget and sightseeing from its central location.
-Don’t forget to check out our 5 things not to miss in Munich post
+We hope this inspires your family to stay at a hostel soon

 Great family activities in Munich that Wyld Family Travel recommend:

 - The English Garden